-2) The District should consider posting the staff report or other budget narrative on the District's website along with the annual budget.
+2) The District should consider posting the staff reports or other budget narratives on the District's website along with the annual budget.
 This would allow for a greater understanding of the District's finances and would improve transparency for the public.
-Budget documents should also show the District's reserve amount and funds allocated to the District's Capital Improvement Plan projects.
+Budget documents should also show the District's reserve amount and funds allocated to the CIP projects.